lucasoshiro/lucasoshiro/README.md

 I try to keep that page regularly updated with interesting things that I'm doing and learning.

+If you are interesting in my experience and skills, you can check [my detailed resume](https://lucasoshiro.github.io/cv-en/).

 Here are some fancy statistics about my GitHub profile, but I don't care too much about them:

 <div>